JuliaCon/www.juliacon.org/local/eindhoven2023/tickets.md

 # JuliaCon Local Eindhoven 2023: Registration

 Welcome to the registration page for JuliaCon 2023!
-We're thrilled to announce that this year's conference will be held in person at MIT, bringing together a vibrant community of Julia enthusiasts, industry experts, and thought leaders.
+We're thrilled to announce that this year's conference will be held in person at High Tech Campus, bringing together a vibrant community of Julia enthusiasts, industry experts, and thought leaders.
 Below you'll find the ticket prices for this exciting event.

 # Ticket Prices